img;

 • You must attend a credit counseling course 180 days before your discharge.

 Deciding whether Chapter 7 is right for you will be a challenge without years of experience and training.
 At LSS Law, our team is armed with the knowledge and resources needed to assist you during this trying time.
-If you are unsure whether bankruptcy is the best option, or you need a dedicated advocate by your side, we are the team for you.
+If you are unsure whether bankruptcy is the best option, or if you need a dedicated advocate by your side, we are the team for you.

-Call (954) 932-5377 to begin with a complimentary consultation with our Chapter 7 attorneys in Fort Lauderdale.
-LSS Law is ready to help you.
+Call (954) 866-5356 to schedule a Strategy Session with our Chapter 7 attorneys in South Florida.

-FAQ: Chapter 7 Bankruptcy in Florida
+FAQ: Chapter 7 Bankruptcy In Florida

-What are the advantages of filing for Chapter 7 bankruptcy?
+What are the Advantages of Filing for Chapter 7 Bankruptcy?

 Chapter 7 bankruptcy offers a fresh start by discharging many of your unsecured debts, such as credit card debt and medical bills.
 It’s a relatively quick process, usually taking between 3-5 months.
 Additionally, you can protect certain essential assets through exemptions, allowing you to focus on rebuilding your financial future without losing everything.